 Origins: An urban legend rivaled in tenacity by only the infamous "Cookie Recipe" tale (and even that monster runs a distant second), this appeal from a dying child touches the

 It's hard to believe that so much good will and fine intentions could wreak havoc, but they have.
 And they still are.

 There really is a Craig Shergold, and he did have cancer.
 In 1989 an appeal was made on behalf of this then 9-year-old English boy afflicted with a terminal brain tumor.
 Young Craig wanted to be in the Guinness Book of World Records for having received the most greeting cards.
 By 1990, 16 million cards had arrived, and his wish had come true.
 (According to the 1997 edition of that book, by May 1991 he had collected 33 million.)

 Ah, but that was then, and this is now.
-Shergold's tumor was successfully removed in March 1991, and this lad (born
+Shergold's tumor was successfully removed in March 1991, and this lad

 The child's name also gets munged on a regular basis.
 "Craig Shelford" and "Craig Stafford" and "Craig Sheppard" and "Greg Sherwood" are common variations, but there's a double handful of similar-sounding names out there too.
 With some of the names, it's difficult at first to be sure if they're Shergold mungings ("John Craig" comes immediately to mind.
 And yes, it is.)
 In those cases, a quick look at the address where the cards or slips are to be mailed will settle matters — many Shergold appeals direct mail to an address on Selby, Selsby, or Shelby Road.
 (The real Craig Shergold did at one time live on Shelby Road in Carshalton, England.
 The family has since left that address.)

 Though the Make-A-Wish Foundation of America has never been involved with this appeal, it became a permanent fixture in the standard chain letter.
 Kind-hearted souls are invariably directed to mail business card offerings to it.
 Make-A-Wish has made repeated requests that "people please stop sending business cards or greeting cards to Craig Shergold" but these continue to go unheeded.
 It has a web page about the many false claims of its being involved in such efforts.

 Having learned its lesson about Pandora's Box and dying child appeals, Guinness World Records retired the category for the most get-well cards, leaving Craig's 1992 record of 33 million unchallenged.
 Cards continue to flow in, though, and the latest guesstimate has it that over 200 million have been received.
 Years ago Craig's Shelby Road home was granted the British equivalent of its own postal code.

 Guinness explains its position very clearly in the FAQ on its web site, saying of Shergold record:

 This record attempt has ceased.
 Many years ago, a boy fighting cancer started a campaign for people to send him get-well messages in order to set a record for the most items received.
 Not only was that boy successful in getting a mention in the 1991 edition of the Guinness World Records book, he also made a full recovery.

 However, since then, chain mails have started up with variations on the original story, some requesting business cards or compliments slips rather than get-well messages.
 Please don't respond to any such requests, and if anyone asks you about it please tell them it's a hoax!

 Faith is a little girl with a rare form of cancer.
 She has had to have both arms and legs amputated.
 This cancer will eventually take her life.
 Her wish is to be in the Guiness Book of World Records for getting the most get well cards.
-I believe she is(The same appeal, with the girl's name correctly spelled as "Faith Hoenstine," was being circulated on the Internet in 1999.)
+I believe she is 10 years old.
+Please take the time to make her wish come true.